-ON THIS PAGE: You will find a basic drawing of the main body parts affected by this disease.
-To see other pages, use the menu.
+ON THIS PAGE: You will find a drawing of the main body parts affected by thyroid cancer.
+Use the menu to see other pages.

 The image is a drawing showing the location of the thyroid gland in the human body and the thyroid’s anatomy.
 The thyroid is located in the front of the neck.
 It has 2 lobes, 1 on each side of the neck, joined by a narrow strip of tissue called the isthmus, with a small pyramidal lobe above the isthmus.
 The right and left lobes each have 2 small parathyroid glands located at the back of the lobe, a superior (upper) and inferior (lower) gland, for a total of 4 parathyroid glands.
-Copyright 2004 American Society of Clinical Oncology.
-Robert Morreale/Visual Explanations, LLC.

 The next section in this guide is Risk Factors.
-It explains what factors may increase the chance of developing this disease.
-Or, use the menu to choose another section to continue reading this guide.
+It describes the factors that may increase the chance of developing thyroid cancer.
+Use the menu to choose a different section to read in this guide.